platformsh/platformsh-docs/sites/platform/src/domains/cdn/_index.md

 ### Client-authenticated TLS

-If your CDN provider supports it, you can secure your site through [client-authenticated TLS](../../define-routes/https.md#enable-client-authenticated-tls).
+If your CDN provider supports it, you can secure your site through [mTLS](../../define-routes/https.md#enable-mtls-support).

 To enable client-authenticated TLS, follow these steps: